 Outside of his growing YouTube channel, Mason keeps busy with college courses in Information Technology, and he hopes to have his car adapted so he can start driving again.
 He just wants to keep moving forward.

-Mason has already positively affected hundreds of lives with his videos, Able Outdoors columns, connecting with others at camp, and taking time to talk to people who need help adapting to their new life in a wheelchair after a spinal cord injury.
+Mason has already positively affected hundreds of lives.
 We’re sure he’s going to go on to do many more great things and continue impacting others in significant ways.